igraph/python-igraph/doc/source/tutorial.rst

 >>> print(g)
 IGRAPH U--- 0 0 --

-TODO: explain it
+This summary consists of `IGRAPH`, followed by a four-character long code, the number of vertices, the number of edges, two dashes (`--`) and the name of the graph (i.e. the contents of the `name` attribute, if any)

-This is not too exciting so far; a graph with a single vertex and no edges is not really useful for us.
+This is not too exciting so far; a graph with no vertices and no edges is not really useful for us.
 Let's add some vertices first!

 >>> g.add_vertices(3)